aws-solutions-library-samples/aws-insurancelake-etl/docs/loading_data.md

 Other methods to override partition values are covered in other sections of the documentation:

 * Using the [Step Functions New Execution capability](#execute-pipeline-without-upload), a pipeline maintainer can repeat a previously completed workflow, skipping the file upload step, and override execution parameters such as partition year, month, day, and source file S3 location.
-For details, review the [Pipeline Usage Documentation](#execute-pipeline-without-upload).

 * AWS Glue jobs can be manually executed with override parameters for individual AWS Glue jobs.
-For details on how to manually initiate AWS Glue jobs and override parameters, review the [InsuranceLake Developer Documentation on AWS Glue Jobs](developer_guide.md#glue-jobspark-code).
+For details on how to manually initiate AWS Glue jobs and override parameters, review the [InsuranceLake Developer Documentation on AWS Glue Jobs](developer_guide.md#aws-glue-jobapache-spark-code).